frequency-chain/frequency/designdocs/capacity.md

 ## Non-goals

-Staking rewards and re-staking are left for another design document.
+Rewards and re-staking are left for another design document.

 ## Benefits and Risk